 Paul was the first of us Himmelman’s to ride the Target Trails.
 Even now, that name, Target Trails, conjures up a wild sense of adventure, a destination where the combination of dirt, danger, and a place away from all parental oversight, provided a means to live life on the edge, to live life as a man.

-The Target Trails were named for the Target retail store, the first in the nation in fact, that sat directly in front of it.
+The Target Trails were named for the Target retail store, the second ever in the nation, that sat directly in front of it.
 The trails were spread out on an abandoned wooded area that had been partially cleared, leaving a dusty ten or so acres of dirt paths and scrub, perfect for aspiring young motocross aficionados.
 In the spring you could hear the high whine of the bikes on weekends and weekdays, after school let out.
 There were all manner of jumps too, ramps made of mounds of compressed dirt where a rider could get as high as nine or ten feet and land in a haze of dust, exhaust, and pure heroism.
 To my mind the Target Trails is where my brother Paul first fell in love, or to be precise, where he at fifteen years old, first found his unshakable confidence.
 It’s also where I started to fall in love, as any good younger brother should, with him.

 One day, after my dad and I drove to the Target Trails to watch my brother ride, (I still remember seeing Paul smile after he took one of the aforementioned jumps and soared clear over our heads, his motorcycle roaring in space just above us,) I told my him I wanted a motorcycle too.
 He brought home the Trailhopper the next day, along with a “woman’s” bike for my mom and a 250 CC for himself.
 At the time I had little sense for how odd it must have seemed to our neighbors to see a suburban Jewish couple tooling around the neighborhood on matching Suzukis.

 For my brother and me, just getting to the Target Trails required a degree of fearlessness.
-From our house, we rode two or three blocks on city streets, which of course was totally illegal, given that I was only twelve and my brother was just fifteen, but soon, when we’d buzzed safely past the police, we tore through some stranger’s backyard and onto the railroad tracks which abutted his lawn.
+From our house, we rode two or three blocks on city streets, which of course was totally illegal, given that I was only eleven and my brother was just fifteen, but soon, when we’d buzzed safely past the police, we tore through some stranger’s backyard and onto the railroad tracks which abutted his lawn.

 Riding down the center of the tracks was tough, if not insane.
 But the suspension on the bikes was superb, and bouncing along in the warmth of the spring sunshine over the railroad ties, following just behind my brother, was about as beautiful a life event as could be had.
 The real challenge though, was navigating the trestle, which even today, makes me a little queasy just thinking about it.